CoryHerdrich/React-P-S-T-C-C/README.md

 <h1>Component Life Cycle Methods</h1>

-<b>Mounting</b>
+**Mounting**
-Methods called when an instance of a component is being created and inserted into the DOM.
+*Methods called when an instance of a component is being created and inserted into the DOM.*
 <i>
 - constructor()
 - static getDirivedStateFromProps()